Google Drive pricing (2026): A no-nonsense guide to storage plans

 Google One tiers and what you get

-*Note: Prices are based on the US region and can change.
-Source: Plans & Pricing to Upgrade Your Cloud Storage – Google One
+_Note: Prices are based on the US region and can change; annual billing saves up to ~16%.
+Source: Plans & Pricing to Upgrade Your Cloud Storage – Google One_

 Who are these Google One plans actually for?

-Premium (2 TB): This is the plan for families, content creators, or the designated family photo archivist.
-If you’re storing big files like high-res photos and 4K video, or have multiple people needing to back up their devices, the 2 TB plan has plenty of space and some nice perks.
+- Google AI Plus (2 TB): This is the plan for families, content creators, or the designated family photo archivist.
+If you're storing big files like high-res photos and 4K video, or have multiple people backing up devices, 2 TB has plenty of space, and you now get the Gemini app bundled in too.

-AI Pro (2 TB): This one’s for the tech enthusiasts and professionals who want to go all-in on Google’s AI.
-If you want Gemini to help draft your emails, organize ideas in Docs, or generate images, this plan bolts that access onto your storage.
+- Google AI Pro (5 TB): This one's for tech enthusiasts and professionals who want to go all-in on Google's AI.
+On top of the bigger 5 TB pool, it unlocks Google's most capable Gemini 3 models and Gemini in Google Docs to help draft emails, organize ideas, and generate images.

 Google Drive pricing for your business: Google Workspace plans